-- (i) on the invalidation of a patent, a supplementary protection right 37 , a right of protection or a right in registration, - (ii) on the lapse of a patent for an invention concerning a biological material 38 or for the use thereof in the case referred to in Article 90(1)(iv), - (ii)1 on the lapse of a supplementary protection right in the cases referred to in Article - 756(3).
-39 - (iii) on the lapse of a right of protection for a trademark in the cases referred to in Article 169, - (iv) on the lapse of a right in registration for a geographical indication in the case referred to in Article 192(1), - (v) on the lapse of a right in topography registration in the case referred to in Article 221(2),

-- (vi) on the grant of a compulsory licence for exploiting an invention, a utility model or a topography, - (vii) on the change of a decision on the grant of a compulsory licence, - (viii) on the ascertainment that a request for the amendment of the conditions for the use of a geographical indication in the case referred to in Article 188(3), is unjustified, - (ix) on the invalidation of a patent, a right of protection or a right in registration in consequence of an opposition filed, which is claimed by the right holder to be unjustified.
+- 1. The Patent Office shall make a decision in litigation procedure: - (i) on the invalidation of a patent, a supplementary protection right, a right of protection or a right in registration, - (ii) on the lapse of a patent for an invention concerning a biological material or for the use thereof in the case referred to in Article 90(1)(iv), - (ii) on the lapse of a supplementary protection right in the cases referred to in Article 75(3), - (iii) on the lapse of a right of protection for a trademark in the cases referred to in Article 169. - (iv) on the lapse of a right in registration for a geographical indication in the case referred to in Article 192(1), - (v) on the lapse of a right in topography registration in the case referred to in Article 221(2), - (vi) on the grant of a compulsory licence for exploiting an invention, a utility model or a topography, - (vii) on the change of a decision on the grant of a compulsory licence, - (viii) on the ascertainment that a request for the amendment of the conditions for the use of a geographical indication in the case referred to in Article 188(3), is unjustified, - (ix) on the invalidation of a patent, a right of protection or a right in registration in consequence of an opposition filed, which is claimed by the right holder to be unjustified.